In making appointments as

 prior to approving and licensing courses; however, if the Board does not make a recommendation within a reasonable amount of time, then the Department may approve courses.

-(l) Each voting member of the Board shall receive a per diem stipend in an
+(l) Each voting member of the Board may receive a per diem stipend in an

 to be determined by the Secretary.
-Each member shall be paid his or her necessary expenses while
+While engaged in the performance of duties, each member shall be reimbursed for necessary expenses.

 (m) Members of the Board shall be immune from suit in an action based upon